Andieqqq/Sevnup/README.md

    #run as follow
    gdb-multiarch
    #then run as follow to debug kernel
-   set architecture mips
+   set architecture {arch}
-   file {here fill in the location of the two kernels} {here fill in the location of the program you need to debug(if any)}
+   file {here fill in the location of the kernel} {here fill in the location of the program you need to debug(if any)}
    target remote :1234
    ```